-February 1 is the priority deadline for MS applications for the Fall semester; August 1 is the final deadline for MS applications for the Fall semester, and October 1 is the final deadline for Ms applications for the Spring semester.
+January 10 is the priority deadline for MS applications for the Fall semester; August 1 is the final deadline for MS applications for the Fall semester, and December 1 is the final deadline for MS applications for the Spring semester.

 I’m not sure I want to go full-time into the program.
 Can I take one course as a non-matriculated student?

 Any student wishing to take a course must complete the application materials.

 Once I apply, how do I check the status of my application?

 Once your application is submitted, applicants may long onto the application website with their secure password and check the status of their application.

 What research opportunities are there in this graduate program?

 There are several opportunities to engage in ongoing research.
 First, the graduate program employs a limited number of stipend graduate assistants each year.
 In these positions, students may be assigned to work with a faculty member of their own research or to assist with teaching duties and in return, receive a stipend and tuition waiver.
 Also, the graduate program is closely linked (by both faculty and staff) to both the Institute on Race and Justice and the Center for Criminal Justice Policy Research.
 Often, graduate students with a strong academic record may be hired to work on one of the multiple research projects ongoing at these centers.